flyteorg/flyte/flytectl/docs/source/files.rst

     :caption: Files

     gen/flytectl_register_files
-    gen/flytectl_register_files

-Note: It allows the user to register local files
+Note: It allows the user to register local files.